Visuals novels on Windows¶

 No Crack?

 If there is no crack available for your VN, and your VN does not launch, use AlphaROMdiE.
-See pictures within .zip file for instructions.
+See pictures within .rar file for instructions.
+Just drag the actual (installed) executable over the AlphaRomdiE window when running and it will insert a NoDvD crack, and make a shortcut in the directory too.

 This can be easily fixed by installing DirectX here and all the Visual C++ Redistributable Runtimes here.